-For several months now, the novel coronavirus pandemic has made traveling a no-go for the majority of people.
+For over a year, the coronavirus pandemic has made traveling a no-go for the majority of people.
 The threat of contracting or spreading the virus has kept many of us close to home, observing social distancing measures, and for good reason.

 The short answer is that it's still safest to stay home for now.
 From security lines and airport terminals to the plane itself, air travel requires spending time in close quarters with others and thus increases your chances of encountering the coronavirus, according to the Centers for Disease Control and Prevention (CDC).